Lab-Lab-Lab/cpr-dev-hcientist/README.md

 1. should we setup backend that's deployed somewhere (e.g. dev.musiccpr.org or similar) to accept requests from frontend running locally and/or in codespace?
     1. in which case should we start by creating only a codespace/devcontainer for frontend?
 2. it seems like maybe sqlite supports everything we need for local, so should we revert to suggesting student devs/newbs/everyone use sqlite in local?

+## Notes

+### Tradeoffs
+1. to do in-browser development in a codespace, we need to have the cpr-dev, frontend, and backend repos all forked (well, i guess cpr-dev isn't exactly a "fork") within Lab-Lab-Lab, for EACH developer...
+1. in-browser sucks on a bad connection...